Patreon/platform-documentation/source/includes/_webhooks.md

 To ensure that you can rely exclusively on webhooks data, we've put measures in place to make sure your server does not miss a single event.

-In case of failed delivery, perhaps due to network problems or server outages on your end, **we will hold on to those messages and make sure none were lost until your server is back up**.
+In case of failed delivery, perhaps due to network problems or server outages on your end, **we will store the events and make sure none were lost until your server is back up**.
 Over time, we’ll try to send them to you and re-try your server.
 The next successful call to your server will include all the past webhooks that accumulated.

+Our retry schedule is approximately as follows:

+- 1 hour after first failure
+- 3 hours later
+- 1 day later
+- 3 days later
+- 1 week later
+- 1 week later
+- 1 week later
+- Requires manual retry via our website

 You can also use our [webhooks page] (https://www.patreon.com/portal/registration/register-webhooks) to manually send yourself the queued messages.
 ### Programmatically Adding Webhooks

 In addition to manually adding webhooks, you can also create, read, update, delete and list webhooks with our API.
 This feature is currently in early beta.
 If you would like to know more please contact us at [platform@patreon.com](mailto:platform@patreon.com).